Rdevezeaux7685/Final-Project/README.md

 ## Tests and GitHub Workflow

+My workflow action can be found here:
+[GitHub Actions](https://github.com/Rdevezeaux7685/Final-Project/actions/workflows/runtests.yml).
+The actions are run automatically at every `push`.

 While the gradle plugin on Intilij works perfectly fine, It seems I am unable to use ./gradlew from the terminal.
 [SOLUTION](#fighting-with-java)
 It is also having the same problem in GitHub actions I created.

-This was fixed by changing the JAVA version to java 17.
+**This was fixed by changing the JAVA version to java 17.**

 > Jacoco badge instructions: [jacoco-badge-generator](https://github.com/cicirello/jacoco-badge-generator)